hashicorp/consul-template/README.md

 {{ plugin "my-plugin" }}
 ```

+The plugin can take an arbitrary number of string arguments, and can be the
-This is most commonly combined with a JSON filter for customization:
+target of a pipeline that produces strings as well.
+This is most commonly
+combined with a JSON filter for customization:

 ```liquid
 {{ tree "foo" | explode | toJSON | plugin "my-plugin" }}